Bleeds in printing can have a dramatic affect yet without proper setup can lead to disastrous results.

 What is a bleed?

 Items that commonly have bleeds are business cards, flyers and banners.
-It is also not unheard of to have a letterhead or envelope with a bleed however this may cause a increase in cost to your job.
+It is also not unheard of to have a letterhead or envelope with a bleed however this may increase the cost of your job.
 The reasoning for this increased cost will be self evident as we explain how a bleed is produced.
 It is always a good idea to check with your printer for the required bleed settings if applicable, for some items you may not need them.
 For instance here at Miss Print we do not require a bleed for Posters and Banners.

 How a bleed is produced, output point of view.